figuerom16/zjax/Readme.md

 </a>
 ```

-Notice that in the example above, we didn't specify the Trigger event because the default `click` works great for our button in this case.
+Notice that in the example above, we didn't specify the trigger event because the default `click` works great for our button in this case.
 Here, the HTTP method and a local URL are specified along with the element to be swapped.

 ### Specifying the SWAP-Element